Crypto-Capable/docs/README.md

 # NEARamp

+### Onboarding

+To activate a funder on NEARamp, we will need

+1. Developer ID - Account ID of developer's NEAR wallet from which they will deposit funds to the contract (i.e superdeveloper.testnet)
+2. RSA Public Key - RSA public key used for verifying JWTs signed by developer - [How to](/generating-rsa-keypair)

 ### SDK Integration

-1. Generate a developer ID on NEARamp
-2. Import the SDK
+1. Import the SDK

   ```html
     <script>